rbnadageri33/USA_Housing_LinearRegression_model/README.md

 # USA_Housing_LinearRegression_model

-# This is simple project for biginner of Machine Learning
+#This is simple project for biginner of Machine Learning

-# It has 2 data set one is in SKlearn model data set - Boston and other one is USA housing
+#It has 2 data set one is in SKlearn model data set - Boston and other one is USA housing

-# We prepared the model for both data set
+#e prepared the model for both data set